sriramss/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

 ### Prerequisites

+**Note**: This section refers to scripts that exist only in the PIT environment.
+If necessary, copy the LiveCD data from a different machine to get these scripts.

 Use the management scripts and text files to reset Gigabyte BMC to factory default settings.
 Set the BMC to the factory default settings in the following cases:

 - There are problems using the ipmitool command and Redfish does not respond